Kingston Safeguarding Adults Board

 Our vision is for individuals within the community of Kingston to be able to live a life free from abuse and neglect.

-In order to respond to the main drivers and to uphold the principles, the Kingston Safeguarding Adults Board have identified three key priorities to achieve for 2023-2025;
+In order to respond to the main drivers and to uphold the principles, the Kingston Safeguarding Adults Board have identified three key priorities to achieve for 2023 to 2025:

-1. Adult at Risks are at the core of all prevention work undertaken by the Kingston Safeguarding Adults Board.
+1. Adults at Risk are at the core of all prevention work undertaken by the Kingston Safeguarding Adults Board.

 2. Improve the outcome for those individuals who have experienced abuse or neglect by committing to the 9 key safeguarding principles of Kingston.